robertocg72/ConsoleUtils/README.md

 A (hopefully growin!) collection of util tasks I use during development

-- SendGrid -> Retrieve email template list and retrieve each temlate's HTML content and more
+- SendGrid -> Retrieve email templates list and get HTML and other details for each template